j-sieben/PIT/README.md

 Messages support being translated to any target language Oracle supports.
 To make this convenient, `PIT` supports translating all messages by exporting them as XLIFF files ready to be translated using any XLIFF editor.
 After translation, the resulting XLIFF file is simply re-imported into `PIT` and you're done.
 Translating a single message is possible by calling method `pit_admin.translate_message`.

-The messages are accessible through a package called `MSG` that contains constants for each message plus Oracle exceptions for all messages with severity `LEVEL_ERROR` or `LEVEL_FATAL`.
+The messages are accessible through a package called `MSG` that contains constants for each message plus Oracle exceptions for all messages with severity `LEVEL_ERROR`, `LEVEL_SEVERE` or `LEVEL_FATAL` (for the first two, you can choose to habe an exception for it or not).
 So if you create a message called `CHILD_RECORD_FOUND`, severity `LEVEL_ERROR` with Oracle error number `-2292`, package `MSG` will contain entries like this:
 ```plsql
 package MSG
 as